Andras

 Dynamic Webpage with Vanilla JavaScript and CSS

-vanilla JavaScript and CSS.
+This webpage showcases my proficiency in crafting dynamic web experiences using only vanilla JavaScript and CSS.
 While inspired by a YouTube tutorial.
-I've extensively customized and enhanced
+I've extensively customized and enhanced the original design to align with my personal vision.

-its structural and design principles.
-From there, I tailored the project to my specific
+I began by meticulously analyzing the tutorial's code, gaining a deep understanding of its structural and design principles.
+From there, I tailored the project to my specific requirements, incorporating new elements and features such us 'swipe and tap' functionalities with lazy loading.

 As the project expanded, I aimed to improve navigation on this single-page site.
-To achieve this, I
+To achieve this, I organized the website into distinct sections using EJS templates.
+Netlify then dynamically compiles these templates into a complete HTML file during deployment, ensuring a seamless and efficient browsing experience.

-For a more in-depth breakdown of the project's evolution and features, please click to
+For a more in-depth breakdown of the project's evolution and features, please click to the 'Read More' button below.

 Key Features:

-- Lazy Loading - Optimizes page performance by deferring the loading of non-essential elements until they are needed.
+• Lazy Loading - Optimizes page performance by deferring the loading of non-essential elements until they are needed.

-- Embeds - The website includes embeds to display external content including Youtube, Codesandbox and Github pages.
+• Embeds - The website includes embeds to display external content including Youtube, Codesandbox and Github pages.

-- Swipe Functionality - Using hammer.js can recognize gestures made by touch, mouse and pointerEvents.
+• Swipe Functionality - Using hammer.js can recognize gestures made by touch, mouse and pointerEvents.

-- Custom Animations - Smooth transitions and effects enhance the overall user experience.
+• Custom Animations - Smooth transitions and effects enhance the overall user experience.

-- Enhanced Functionality - Additional features and interactions have been added to provide a more engaging experience.
+• Enhanced Functionality - Additional features and interactions have been added to provide a more engaging experience.

 Portfolio project